 Access Details

-No part of the development hereby approved shall be occupied until a S278 (of the Highways Act 1980) agreement has been entered into and the works to the site access roundabout and dual carriageway link to the A5 roundabout have been completed as required by Milton Keynes Highways.
+No part of the development hereby approved shall be occupied until a S278 (of the Highways Act 1980) Agreement has been entered into and the works to the site access roundabout and dual carriageway link to the A5 roundabout have been completed in accordance with that Agreement.
 The works shall be based on BWB drawing SCD-BWB-GEN-01-DR-TR-001 S2 P12

 Reason: In order to provide adequate access and to minimise danger, obstruction and inconvenience to users of the highway and of the development in accordance with policy CT1 of Plan: MK.